DavidTPate/pendragon/README.md

 misspoke something terribly, and caused embarrassment, and perhaps even offense.

 Although seduction certainly requires flirtation during its initial stages, flirtation does not necessarily mean seduction.
-It is not uncommon to flirt for amusement’s sake, although this practice may be misinterpreted and incite passions among the unlettered and ignorant.
+It is not uncommon to flirt for amusement's sake, although this practice may be misinterpreted and incite passions among the unlettered and ignorant.

 It is more exciting to flirt with a handsome or beautiful character than an ugly one.
 The Gamemaster may wish to impose